leoslamas/book-green-threads-explained/the-stack.md

 > A stack is nothing more than a piece of contiguous memory.

 This is important to know.
-A computer only has memory, it doesn't have a special "stack" memory and a "heap" memory, it's all part of the same memory.
+A computer only has memory, it doesn't have a special “stack” memory and a “heap” memory, it's all part of the same memory.

 The difference is how this memory is accessed and used.
 The stack support simple push/pop instructions on a contiguous part of memory, that's what makes it fast to use.
 The heap memory is allocated by a memory allocator on demand and can be scattered around in different locations.